vstoykovbg/make-random-seed/README.md

 One use case for this script is to generate secure passphrases for apps accepting long passphrases.
 You may add additional security to your passphrase by using my [slow KDF](https://github.com/vstoykovbg/slowkdf).

 Тhe benefits of using words from the BIP39 list (instead of random words) is that these words are selected to reduce the risk of human read-write errors (when you read the word list from paper and writing it into computer).
+(But this is not very useful if your app does not check if words are from the list - i.e. `build` vs `built`.)

 * [NIST’s new password rules – what you need to know](https://nakedsecurity.sophos.com/2016/08/18/nists-new-password-rules-what-you-need-to-know/)
 * [Best practices for passwords updated after original author regrets his advice](https://www.theverge.com/2017/8/7/16107966/password-tips-bill-burr-regrets-advice-nits-cybersecurity)